bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    **biotoolsSchema syntax**

-   Description is minimum 10 and maximum 200 characters.
+   - description is minimum 10 and maximum 1000 characters.
+   - line feeds, carriage returns, tabs, leading and trailing spaces, and multiple spaces are not allowed / will be removed.

 Homepage
 ........